 I didn't want to 'fix' him'; I just wanted to help him enjoy his life.
 Basic stuff, like feeling confident and liked at school; Not being punished for doing things he seriously could not help, like fidgeting, having a distracting tic; r repeating certain sounds and words, particularly when stressed/over-stimulated.
 Which was often.

 I wanted to stop him from being bullied or punished for being different.
 Which was often.

 On the worst occasion, a bone was broken two weeks into grade one and no one bothered to look at it correctly, or treat it, or even phone me to let me know.
-It took two weeks for staff to find out what had happened, even though it happened in class when he was under their care.
+It took two weeks for staff to complete an investigation into what had happened (because no one knew.)
+This was despite the fact that the injury occured in class time, when he was under the school's care.
 Because no one, including his teachers and the sick room staff, really liked or valued C. That hurt.

-(I have no medical experience, but it took me one glance to seek that at least one bone had been broken, and I probably would have happily stabbed someone if the need to get my son some medical care had not over-ridden the urge.
+I have no medical experience, but it took me one glance to seek that at least one bone had been broken, and I probably would have happily stabbed someone if the need to get my son some medical care had not over-ridden the urge to get him that attention immediately.
 That is how little the school staff cared for my son after knowing him only a couple of weeks.
-And yeah, it still hurts).
+And yeah, it still hurts.

 I tried to advocate for C. without success, and finally found a small, caring Catholic school for our child which, although we aren't Catholic, was better suited to C's needs - and ours!

 Having a diagnosis, meant A. We weren't crazy, B. We weren't Bad Parents (though I knew that already, having done all the courses and also turning out a so-called 'perfect' sibling, H*), and C. There was a crapload of help we could now access for our son.